Elton John: 2000–2009: Billy Elliot the Musical and 60th birthday

-By this time, John disliked appearing in his own music videos; the video for "This Train Don't Stop There Anymore" featured Justin Timberlake portraying a young John, and the video for "I Want Love" featured Robert Downey, Jr. lip-syncing the song.
+By this time, John disliked appearing in his own music videos; the video for "This Train Don't Stop There Anymore" featured Justin Timberlake portraying a young John, and the video for "I Want Love" featured Robert Downey Jr lip-syncing the song.
 At the 2001 Grammy Awards, John performed "Stan" with Eminem.
 One month after the 11 September attacks, John appeared at the Concert for New York City, performing "I Want Love" as well as "Your Song" as a duet with Billy Joel.
-In August 2003, John's fifth UK number one single, "Are You Ready for Love", topped the charts.
+In August 2003 John's fifth UK number-one single, "Are You Ready for Love", topped the charts.

-Returning to musical theatre, John composed music for a West End production of Billy Elliot the Musical in 2005 with playwright Lee Hall.
+Returning to musical theatre, John composed music for a West End theatre production of Billy Elliot the Musical in 2005 with playwright Lee Hall.
 John had been moved to write the musical after seeing the 2000 British coming-of-age film Billy Elliot, saying of the titular character, "he's like me".
 Opening to strong reviews, the show won four Laurence Olivier Awards, including Best New Musical.
 The 12th-longest-running musical in West End history, the London production, which featured Tom Holland as Billy for two years, ran through April 2016, with 4,566 performances.

-As of December 2015, Billy Elliot has been seen by over 5.25 million people in London and nearly 11 million people worldwide (on Broadway where it won the Tony Award for Best Musical, in Sydney, Melbourne, Chicago, Toronto, Seoul, the Netherlands and São Paulo, Brazil etc.), grossed over $800 million worldwide and won over 80 theatre awards internationally.
-John's only theatrical project with Taupin is Lestat: The Musical, based on Anne Rice's vampire novels.
+As at December 2015 Billy Elliot has been seen by over 5.25 million people in London and nearly 11 million people worldwide (on Broadway where it won the Tony Award for Best Musical, in Sydney and Melbourne, Australia, Chicago, Illinois, Toronto, Ontario, Seoul, South Korea, the Netherlands and São Paulo, Brazil, etc.), grossed over $800 million worldwide and won over 80 theatre awards internationally.
+John's only theatrical project with Taupin is Lestat, based on Anne Rice's The Vampire Chronicles.
 It received negative reviews from critics and closed in May 2006 after 39 performances.
-John featured on rapper Tupac Shakur's posthumous single "Ghetto Gospel", which topped the UK charts in July 2005.
+John featured on the rapper Tupac Shakur's posthumous single "Ghetto Gospel", which topped the UK charts in July 2005.

-In October 2003, John announced that he had signed an exclusive agreement to perform 75 shows over three years at Caesars Palace on the Las Vegas Strip.
+In October 2003 John announced that he had signed an exclusive agreement to perform 75 shows over three years at Caesars Palace on the Las Vegas Strip in Las Vegas, US.
 The show, The Red Piano, was a multimedia concert featuring massive props and video montages created by David LaChapelle.
 Effectively, he and Celine Dion shared performances at Caesars Palace throughout the year; while one performed, the other rested.
 The first of these shows took place on 13 February 2004.
-In February 2006, John and Dion sang together at the venue to raise money for Harrah's Entertainment Inc. workers affected by the 2005 hurricanes, performing "Sorry Seems to Be the Hardest Word" and "Saturday Night's Alright (for Fighting)".
+In February 2006 John and Dion sang together at the venue to raise money for Harrah's Entertainment Inc. workers affected by the 2005 hurricanes, performing "Sorry Seems to Be the Hardest Word" and "Saturday Night's Alright (for Fighting)".